chef/automate/components/automate-chef-io/content/docs/infra-server.md

     weight = 60
 +++

+{{% warning %}}

+We do not support using the Chef Automate 2 deployment service to deploy Chef Infra Server with Chef Manage.

+{{% /warning %}}

 Use Chef Automate to install Chef Infra Server either for a single-host installation that contains both Chef Infra Server and Chef Automate, or for a standalone Chef Infra Server instance.
 See the [Chef Infra Server documentation](https://docs.chef.io/server_overview/) for instructions and guidance on using and managing your Chef Infra Server.